 In my new historical novel, The Widow of Rose Hill, cookies make an appearance a couple times.
 Specifically, molasses cookies!
 Harriet, a former slave and the cook for Rose Hill plantation, makes them in Chapter Seven.
 Natalie, our heroine, serves the treat to Colonel Maish and Corporal Banks on the manor house porch despite the fact that the Colonel and his men have just delivered a message that completely turns Natalie's world upside down!

-You might remember that I made Prince of Wales cake when my first book, The Planter's Daughter, released in March 2017.
+You might remember that I made Prince of Wales cake when my first book, The Planter's Daughter, released.
 Aunt Lu and Adella Rose were attempting to make it, although the recipe seemed a little strange to them.
 I figured I needed to keep the tradition going, so today I'm making authentic molasses cookies just like Harriet made in Book 2.

 The Widow of Rose Hill takes place in Texas in June 1865.
 The Civil War has been raging for four long years.
 Union blockades prevented supplies from entering Texas and kept cotton growers like the Ellis's from selling their products.
 Common staples like coffee and sugar were hard to come by, but other ingredients like flour and salt were still available.

 With that in mind, I searched for a simple recipe Harriet might have used.
 I opted to use butter instead of shortening because I think Harriet would have used butter.
 I'm also using brown sugar, which she may or may not have had access to.

 First, cream together the butter (or shortening), sugar, egg, and molasses.
 It won't look pretty, but that's okay.
 We're on a mission to deliciousness.
 A little ugly is expected along the way.

 Next, stir in the flour, baking soda, salt, cinnamon, and ginger, all common ingredients for that time period.